jdesbonnet/LPC824_MAX30102/README.md

 ![test run chart](./doc/run1.png)

 =======

+## 23 July 2017, version 0.1

+* Support two MAX30102 sensors.
+Since the sensor has a fixed address they cannout share the same I2C bus.
+Using I2C0 and I2C1.
+Up to 4 sensors can be supported this way.

 Status: work in progress.

 A simple UART interface to MAX30102 SPO2 sensor mounted on a breakout board (part GY-MAX30102) using NXP LPC824 MCU.